 - March: Application is available

 The CASAA application opens in mid-March.
 The MSA Program begins reviewing applications in verified status.

-- October 1: Application deadline
+- October 1: Early decision application deadline

 - March-May: Offers extended to alternates

-If seats come open, offers of admission will be extended to applicants on the alternate or wait-list.
+If seats come open, offers of admission will be extended to applicants on the alternate or waitlist.
 The program will notify the student immediately in the event of an open position or once enrollment is closed.
 Students on the alternate list should make sure their coursework is in order in case an offer of admission is made to them.